Jeffrey Rosen (legal academic): Journalism

 Rosen has written frequently about the U.S. Supreme Court.
 He has interviewed Chief Justice John Roberts, Justice John Paul Stevens, Justice Stephen Breyer, Justice Elena Kagan, Justice Ruth Bader Ginsburg, Justice Neil Gorsuch, Justice Amy Coney Barrett and Justice Anthony Kennedy.
 Justice Ginsburg credited his early support for her Supreme Court candidacy as a factor in her nomination. "...she sent me a generous note, fanning my hopes of becoming a judicial Boswell.
 (You planted the idea, she wrote, I'll try hard to develop it.)"
-His essay about Sonia Sotomayor, then a potential Supreme Court nominee, provoked controversy for its use of anonymous sources in relaying criticisms of Sotomayor's record on the Second Circuit, however, other media outlets, including the New York Times, had relied upon similar sources.
+In 2009, when Sonia Sotomayor was a leading candidate for a nomination to the Supreme Court, Rosen wrote "The Case Against Sotomayor," a lengthy blog post on The New Republics website.
+The article cited former law clerks and colleagues of Sotomayor who anonymously criticized her temperament and legal writing.
+Conservative pundits cited Rosen's article to disparage Sotomayor's intelligence and legal qualifications, while liberals criticized Rosen's post as "reckless" and sexist.
+In response, Rosen condemned the conservative "misrepresentation" of his article, stated that he did not choose or approve of the article's headline, and defended his questioning of Sotomayor's suitability.
 In an opinion piece published after Kagan's nomination hearings and before the Senate's vote on her confirmation, Rosen encouraged Kagan to look to the late Justice Louis Brandeis as a model "to develop a positive vision of progressive jurisprudence in an age of economic crisis, financial power and technological change."

 In 2006, the legal historian David Garrow called him "the nation's most widely read and influential legal commentator."